Professor Michel Michaelides

 Throughout the period of (2002-2004) he has undertaken a period of dedicated research with his doctoral thesis entitled: “Cone and Central Receptor Dystrophies – A Clinical and Molecular Genetic Investigation”.

 He is acknowledged as a world authority and key opinion leader in inherited eye disease in both adults and children; with over 300 peer-reviewed publications and 30 co-authored book chapters.
-He has more than 180 publications since 2010; Google Scholar h-index of 52, i10-index of 170, with 9640 citations in total; and a ResearchGate score of 46.84.
+He has more than 400 publications since 2010; Google Scholar h-index of 68, i10-index of 270, with 20000 citations in total.

 Furthermore, he has established both national (>60 co-authors) and international collaborations, including with Professors Joe Carroll and Alfredo Dubra (USA) who are world leaders in Adaptive Optics imaging and Professor Richard Weleber (USA) who is a leading developer of advanced visual field analysis.